amonks/doger.js/README.md

 *	does it even make sense to use an article image as the background for a doge meme

+*	easy preset text locations to not block key parts of image

 ### don't generate an image, overlay text using css

 *	generating images on the client side seems like it might be hard(??)